wabbajack-tools/mod-lists/FO4VRE/readme.md

 * A full graphical overhaul of optimized textures, meshes, weathers, weapons, and more!
 * Optimized inis for stability and 90 FPS gameplay
 * New gameplay elements like enemy stalkers, new locations, new weapons, and overhauled loot drops
-* Quality of life improvements such as Idle Hands and colored Pipboys
+* Quality of life improvements, FRIK, Holsters Etc
 * and much more!

 * To view the Readme, [Click HERE!](https://docs.google.com/document/d/1KjAhJ3RAqUxp5TYivW7fjSC_XVEuAafiJmHfCVnb2VI/edit?usp=sharing)